Story behind this incredible Concorde photo

-(CNN) — Fifteen years ago, on November 26, 2003, supersonic airplane Concorde made its last ever flight, returning to the airfield near Bristol, in southwest England, where it's remained since.
+(CNN) — On November 26, 2003, supersonic airplane Concorde made its last flight, returning to the airfield near Bristol, in southwest England, where it's remained since.

-As this marvel of modern engineering soared over the Clifton Suspension Bridge in Bristol, a landmark of Victorian design created by Isambard Kingdom Brunel, it created a poignant moment witnessed by cheering crowds.
+As this marvel of modern engineering soared over the Clifton Suspension Bridge in Bristol, a landmark of Victorian engineering based on a design by Isambard Kingdom Brunel, it created a poignant moment witnessed by cheering crowds.

-High in the sky, dangling out of a helicopter, buffeted by icy winds, photographer Lewis Whyld managed to capture it on camera -- an image that has become the defining shot of the golden age of faster-than-the-speed-of-sound travel.
+High in the sky, dangling out of a helicopter and buffeted by icy winds, photographer Lewis Whyld managed to capture it on camera -- an image that has become the defining shot of the golden age of faster-than-the-speed-of-sound travel.

-Whyld, who now works as an aerial cameraman for CNN, reveals how he took what is still to this day probably one of the coolest airplane photos ever taken.
+Whyld, who now works as an aerial cameraman for CNN, reveals how he took one of the coolest airplane photos ever taken.

 The photographer's story